ateamsystems/freebsd-update-mirroring/README.md

 -d workdir   -- Store working files in workdir
 </pre>

-In order to run freebsd-update using -d, -m option, we need to create working directory first:
+In order to run freebsd-update-mirror using -d, -m option, we need to create working directory first:

 <pre>
 mkdir 2023Q1